 There are a few things to consider when configuring each category for publishing.
 First and foremost, make sure you ONLY configure to publish one category at a time.
-This simply means Publish one category at a time, upon completion (no data appearing in either the processing or publishing columns),and rerunning a publish missing.
+This simply means Publish one category at a time, upon completion (no data appearing in either the processing or publishing columns) and rerunning a publish missing.
 After the publish missing has completed you can proceed forward to the next category.

 Also, dependencies and errors will be referenced moving forward.
 Please remember a dependency is a data element that is missing that must be updated or reviewed because that record will not publish to the hub without it.
 An example of a dependency might be a missing UIC number.
 Without the UIC number, the student will not load in the hub.
 An error is a field within a record that is missing or incorrect.
 An example of an error might be a phone number that is over the limit on characters.